zeropointnine/tts-audiobook-tool/README.md

 And then, two extra steps:

-You have to opt in to gain access to the Fish/OpenAudio model by visiting the FishAudio [Hugging Face page](https://huggingface.co/fishaudio/openaudio-s1-mini), using a logged-in HF account.
+You have to opt in to gain access to the Fish/OpenAudio model by visiting the [FishAudio Hugging Face page](https://huggingface.co/fishaudio/openaudio-s1-mini), using a logged-in Hugging Face account.

 Then, [generate a Hugging Face access token](https://huggingface.co/settings/tokens) and paste the token at the command line after entering:

-    huggingface-cli login
+    hf auth login

 When the app runs for the first time and tries to download the models from huggingface, it should now be authorized to do so.